So, what will be the best content writing tips for beginners in 2019? Stay tuned…

 If possible, take as many breaks as you can – ranging from few minutes to hours or even a day.
 When you come back, you will have a fresh perspective or new thoughts to incorporate into your content.

-You may edit or consider adding more information or humor into the already written paragraphs.
+You may edit or add more information or humor into one or more existing paragraphs.

 Leave it to your best time when new ideas come.
 Frankly speaking, I get new ideas when I’m in my bed, trying to sleep.